kemalyst/kemalyst/README.md

 The router will perform a lookup based on the method and path and return the chain of handlers you specify in the `/config/routes.cr` file.

+You can use any of the following methods: `get, post, put, patch, delete, all`

 An example of a route would be:
 ```crystal
 get "/",   DemoController::Index